mesfind/bioinfo-python/_episodes/02-datatypes.md

 The prompt will ask you if you want to proceed with installing this package.
 Simply type `y` followed by the enter key and `conda` will manage the download and installation.

 For packages that are not available via Anaconda, you may also be able to use the application `pip` to install.
-We will use the Python version of [ggplot](http://ggplot.yhathq.com/) in later lessons, so install it now:
+If you like using ggplot2 in R, you may like to use it in Python.
+The Python [ggplot](http://ggplot.yhathq.com/) package can be installed using `pip install`:

 ```
 $ pip install ggplot